Fully device-independent quantum key distribution using synchronous correlations

 \begin{theorem}{(Informal)} Let $p(y_A, y_B \given x_A, x_B) = \frac{1}{d}\tr(E^{x_A}_{y_A}E^{x_B}_{y_B})$ be a synchronous quantum correlation, where for each $x=0,1,2$ we have $\{E^x_y\}_{y=0,1}$ are projection-valued measures on a $d$-dimensional Hilbert space $\mathfrak{H}$.
 Suppose $J_3(p) \leq -\frac{1}{8} + \lambda$.
 Then each $E^x_y \approx \tilde{E}^x_y = L^x_y + \hat{E}^x_y\otimes \mathbb{1}$, in that there is a universal constant $C$ with

 where $L^x_y$ are projections on a subspace of dimension at most $\lambda d$. \end{theorem}

-The main challenge in applying this theorem is overcoming a \emph{synchonicity} loophole: rigidity holds among synchronous correlations, but are there nonsynchronous correlations with $J_3 = -\frac{1}{8}$ that do not admit self-testing?
-We close this loophole using recent work on ``almost synchronous'' correlations \cite{vidick2021almost}.
-Extended to our framework this is informally stated as follows.
+Unfortunately this result introduces a new ``synchronicity loophole'' in our prove of security: rigidity holds among synchronous correlations, but are there nonsynchronous correlations with $J_3 = -\frac{1}{8}$ that cannot be use to certify maximal entanglement?
+In Section \ref{section:measures}, we close this loophole using recent work on ``almost synchronous'' correlations \cite{vidick2021almost}.
+This leads to our complete DI-QKD scheme Protocol B, given as Algorithm \ref{alg:synchronousQKD-protocolB} below.
+Extended to our framework the result is informally stated as follows.